Anna J. Brown

 Anna Jaeger Brown (born July 26, 1952) is a senior United States district judge of the United States District Court for the District of Oregon.

 Early life

 Brown was born in Portland, Oregon, in 1952, and attended high school there at St. Mary's Academy where she graduated in 1970.
 She received a Bachelor of Science degree from Portland State University in 1975.
 Brown continued her education at Northwestern School of Law (now Lewis and Clark Law School) where she received a Juris Doctor in 1980.
 While in law school she worked as a law clerk for Judge John C. Beatty of the Multnomah County Circuit Court in Portland from 1978 to 1980.
 Following law school in 1980, Brown entered private legal practice in Portland where she remained until 1992.

 Judicial career

 State judicial service

 In 1992, Brown became a judge on the Multnomah County District Court.
-She was on that court until 1994 when she was elevated to the Multnomah County Circuit Court.
+She served on that court until 1994 when she was elevated to the Multnomah County Circuit Court.